albertosantagostino/albertosantagostino.github.io/_posts/2020-06-28-servicehandler_en.md

 ## Fantastic bots and where to find them

 Lately I developed four **Telegram bots** using the really nice library [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot).
-For the ones that don't know what a bot is, refer to [this page ontelegram.org](https://core.telegram.org/bots).
+For the ones that don't know what a Telegram bot is, refer to [this page](https://core.telegram.org/bots).
 Briefly, in this context a bot is an application able to interact with users/groups directly on Telegram, answering to messages and accepting commands.

 I will probably write about some of these bots in the future, for now I just want to talk about their hosting and management.